Riviera

 Closed Room or Open to Casino?
 We get the feeling they don't figure the room will be around forever.
 All they did was fence off a small space at one end of the casino and tossed in a few tables.

-Game Spreads and Limits: The standard $2-$4 Hold 'Em.
-If you get bored with that game, why not try this exotic No Limit game that is so rare in town?
+Game Spreads and Limits: The standard $2-$4 Hold 'Em, maybe $4-$8.
+If you get bored with that game, why not try the exotic No Limit game they also deal when they get enough interested players?
+They say they also deal 7-card stud.
+Not very often, though.

 Comps?
 Food comps served up for four hours or more of play.
 We saw cocktail plenty of cocktail waitresses doing what they do best, which means you'll have no trouble muddying up your head with booze.